rwtodd/Go.Sed/README.md

     p

 ... which doesn't look impressive, but it illustrates that the basic engine is working.
+I also support inverted conditions, like:

+   8,11 !d

 ## Next Steps

-Next I'll implement inverted conditions, like:

-    /^NODEL/ !d

-After I have those working, I'll start working on the lexer/parser.
-Until then, the `main` funciton will just hard-code the sed-program.
+The most important missing piece is a lexer/parser for the sed commands.
+Right now, the test program is hard-coded in main.go.

+After that, I'll need to add the missing commands (importantly, s// isn't implemented yet!).

 ## Go Get